abeahmed/cse15l-lab-reports/LabReport3.md

           Egyptian written language.
 From the earliest days Egyptians recorded their activities on papyrus paper, helping us to piece together the

+This command prints 6 lines, including the line containing the word "papyrus", and the 5 lines before it.
+The number of lines printed before the target line depends on the argument passed to grep -B.

 Command: